zetong-zhang/zcurvepy/README.md

     - **Visualization Tools**
     Export Z-curve trajectories as [Matplotlib](https://matplotlib.org/) static plots or [Plotly](https://plotly.com/) interactive HTML.
 ## Installation <a id="title2"></a>
-Python includes the package management system `pip` which should allow you to install ZCurvePy and its dependencies if needed, as well as upgrade or uninstall with just one command in the terminal:
+Python includes the package management system `pip` which should allow you to install ZcurvePy and its dependencies if needed, as well as upgrade or uninstall with just one command in the terminal:
 ```bash
 python -m pip install zcurvepy
 python -m pip install --upgrade zcurvepy